Research Summary

 I am broadly interested in how animal tissues acquire their shape, and what happens when that shape goes wrong.
 My work uses observation and modeling of the 3D structure, shape and dynamics of tissues using advanced light microscopy, quantitative analysis, theory and simulations.
 I am particularly interested in how members of the Immunoglobulin Cell Adhesion Molecule Family (IgCAMs) regulate cell shape and tissue morphogenesis.

-I am currently a Research Scientist in the Division of Biological Sciences at the University of Missouri in Columbia.
-I run a joint lab with my co-PI with Dan Bergstralh.
+I currently run a joint lab with my co-PI with Dan Bergstralh.
 We study the behavior and shape of animal epithelial tissue monolayers using Drosophila and cultured mammalian cells as our model systems.
 We are particularly interested in the dynamics and shape of cells in the relatively less-well understood apical-basal (depth) axis of epithelial tissues.
 Our main lab website is here.

 Our lab has demonstrated a mechanistic link between IgCAM proteins that line epithelial cell-cell borders and proteins that drive axon guidance in the developing nervous system (Cammarota & Finegan et al. 2020, Finegan & Bergstralh et al. 2020, Philosophical Transactions of the Royal Society B).
 We are now working on further elucidating the mechanism of how this machinery drives misplaced cells into epithelial monolayers, and if this machinery is conserved in vertebrates.